Solar in Pittsburgh, PA: 2026 Cost, Savings & Payback

 How much do solar panels cost in Pittsburgh, PA?

-The average cost of a 6kW solar panel system in Pittsburgh is approximately $17,160 before incentives ($2.86/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,012.
-Pennsylvania SRECs at $30-$45/MWh; net metering at full retail.
+The average cost of a 6kW solar panel system in Pittsburgh is approximately $17,160 before local or state incentives ($2.86/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Pennsylvania SRECs at $30-$45/MWh; net metering at full retail

 How many peak sun hours does Pittsburgh get?